 Lecturer Prof.ssa Giulia Ricciardi (University of Napoli Federico II, giulia.ricciardi2@unina.it)

 Credits 4-6

 (planned)

 Planned hours 24-36

-Planned March 2019, and again in Autumn / Winter 2020
+Planned Autumn / Winter 2021

 schedule

 Prerequisites basics of particle physics

 Description This course aims at providing the basics of the theory of neutrino physics and their oscillations.
 Some recent experimental results are also discussed.
 It can be extended to include the basics of leptogenesis.